leolanese/leolanese/README.md

 <br />

-### What I'm doing as Senior Front-End / Full-Stack Engineer? 🚀
+### What I'm doing as Senior Front-End Developer? 🚀

 I'm responsable for a range of very important tasks as part of a Team.
 Here is what I do: